 Temporarily Suspended Services

-- Weekly free blood pressure checks in Spencer Hospital's lobby
+- Weekly free blood pressure checks in Spencer Hospital's lobby are suspended

 - Volunteer Services: (Includes volunteer staffing of Gift Shop.)
 Online gift shop orders for patient deliveries is available: Send a Gift)